amilajack/project-checklist/README.md

 # project-checklist

-A Checklist for Good Projects
+> ### The best projects sell themselves

+A checklist to make sure your project succeeds!

 ## 🎨 Initial Presentation

-- [ ] This is usually the README of your project
+This is usually the `README` of your project

-- [ ] Do not list out all the functionalities of your project as the first thing in the README
+- [ ] Don't list out all the functionalities of your project as the first thing in the README
     - [ ] Showing users all the options they can do with something will confuse them
         - [ ] Example
         - [ ] The first example you show should be the absolute most basic example that is working and copy-and-paste-able.